 Fugo gets a new move that he can only access while in Resolve Mode.
 This move lets him evolve Purple Haze into Purple Haze Distortion without spending meter, when he can usually only do so by using his Great Heat Attack.

-Jonathan has a move called "My final Ripple" which can revive him from defeat with 20% health and give him permanent Ripple-infused attacks at the cost of locking out his HH meter.
+Jonathan has a move called "My Final Hamon" which can revive him from defeat with 20% health and give him permanent Hamon-infused attacks at the cost of locking out his HH meter.

 Valentine can expend 3 HH bars to have D4C replace him with a full-health Valentine at the cost of all his corpse parts and the usage of his HH meter.